vidyagc/portfolio/_posts/2017-12-05-design-nonprofits-2.markdown

 <h5><span class="sub-point">2.</span> Managing Expectations</h5>
 <div class="page-content-text">
 <span class="highlight-line">What needs to be negotiated and how to negotiate?</span> After you have gotten you staff engaged in planning a redesign, you may need to mitigate expectations.
-During your brainstorming sessions, have a "why" behind the approval or denials of ideas.Everyone will have functionality or features they want to see on the site, but as The Stones' song goes, "No, you can't always get what you want".
+During your brainstorming sessions, have a "why" behind the approval or denials of ideas.
+Everyone will have functionality or features they want to see on the site, but as the Stones' song goes, "No, you can't always get what you want".
 Having cost examples ready for review is one way to help people understand why something will or won't work.
 Staff should also be made aware that project decisions require approval, and that approvers will have rationale for their choices.
 </div>

 <h5><span class="sub-point">3.</span> Approval / decision matrix / hierarchy &</h5>